Last updated: 15 January 2021

 We understand the importance of protecting children's privacy online.
-GOV.UK Verify is not designed for, or intentionally targeted at, children 13 years of age or younger.
-It is not our policy to intentionally collect or maintain data about anyone under the age of 13.
+GOV.UK Verify is not designed for or intentionally targeted at children that are 13 or younger.
+We will not intentionally collect or keep data about anyone under the age of 13.

 How we protect your data and keep it secure

 We're committed to doing all that we can to keep your data secure.
 We have set up systems and processes to prevent unauthorised access or disclosure of your data.
 For example, we protect your data using varying levels of encryption.

 We also make sure that any third parties that we deal with have an obligation to keep all personal data they process on our behalf secure.

 We may change this privacy notice.
 In that case, the 'last updated' date at the bottom of this page will change.
 Any changes to this privacy notice will apply to you and your data as of that date.